oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

 **Data Validations**

-FFor a successful forecast, the input data should pass the following data validations:
+For a successful forecast, the input data should pass the following data validations:

 * Number of missing values <= 10% of series length
 * If the series is non-seasonal, at least one non-seasonal method needs to be available for running.